 In addition to paying attention to what to eat and how much to eat, cancer patients must also pay attention to how food is handled and prepared.
 Cancer patients are at a greater risk of suffering a foodborne illness because of their weakened immune systems.
 Because of the higher risk, it is important that additional food safety practices are used at all times.

-Be sure to consult with your oncologist or dietary advisor if you have any questions about the safety of particular foods.
+Be sure to consult with your provider or dietician or dietary if you have any questions about the safety of particular foods.
 When uncertain, the U.S. Food & Drug Administration (FDA) recommends to “throw it out when in doubt.”